 Professional Opportunities

-The skills acquired in this course allow access to multiple roles within the creative industries.
-Graduates may pursue careers as contemporary artisans, product designers, independent creators, collaborators in studios and agencies, or professionals linked to craft and manufacturing brands.
+The competences acquired in this course enable access to multiple professional profiles within the creative industries.
+Graduates may pursue careers as contemporary craftspeople, product designers, independent makers, collaborators in studios and agencies, or professionals linked to craft and manufacturing brands.

-Additionally, the program opens pathways for academic and research trajectories in design, applied arts, and crafts, providing a solid foundation for further training or specialization in specific fields.
+In addition, the programme opens pathways towards academic and research trajectories in the fields of design, applied arts and craft, providing a solid foundation for further study or specialisation in specific areas.

 Curriculum of New Territories of Craft Practices